The Intl. Alliance of Theatrical Stage Employees has announced that it has gone on strike against the Pac 12 Network.

-Union plans strike lines outside five basketball games on Saturday
+The below-the-line union plans to set up strike lines Saturday outside five basketball games.

 IATSE president Matthew D. Loeb made the announcement early Saturday after polling the union’s exec board.